 -If it takes you 10 sets week 1, make your goal to get to 100 in at least 9 sets the following week.

-Use these workouts for 3 training cycles, (3 weeks on and a 1-week deload) and you will witness the big-time changes in your upper body.
+Use the top 3 exercises for chest and utilize these workouts for 3 training cycles, (3 weeks on and a 1-week deload) and you will witness the big-time changes in your upper body.
 You will wear tank tops this summer with confidence.